haacked/haacked.com/_posts/archived/2004-05-05-and-the-harsh-award-goes-to.aspx.markdown

 ---
 layout: post
-title: "And the &quot;Harsh&quot; award goes to..."
+title: And the &quot;Harsh&quot; award goes to...
 date: 2004-05-05 -0800
 comments: true
 disqus_identifier: 406
 categories: []
+redirect_from: "/archive/2004/05/04/and-the-harsh-award-goes-to.aspx/"
 ---

 > AP - A middle school basketball coach who presented a "Crybaby Award"
 > trophy to a 13-year-old player has been fired from his coaching job,
 > and the board of education wants him out entirely, officials said